QED as a many-body theory of worldlines: II. All-order S-matrix formalism: Explicit computation of N-th rank polarization tensors and Furry's theorem

 After replacing each current appearing in Eq.~\eqref{eq:Nth-rank_polarization_tensor} by Eq.~\eqref{eq:j_mu_i_exponentiationtrick}, we shown that the path integrals over all possible $x_\mu(\tau)$ and $\psi_\mu(\tau)$ virtual worldlines of the normalized worldline expectation value can be performed leading to the following compact form valid for arbitrary $N$: \ba &\big\langle i\tilde{J}_{\mu_1}(k_1)\cdots i\tilde{J}_{\mu_N}(k_N)\big\rangle = 2 \frac{g^n}{n!} (2\pi)^d\delta^d(k_1+\cdots+k_N) \int \frac{d^dp}{(2\pi)^d}\int^\infty_0 \frac{d\varepsilon_0}{\varepsilon_0}e^{-\varepsilon_0(p^2+m^2)} \int_0^1 d\tau_1\cdots \nonumber\\ &\times \int^1_0 d\tau_N \int d\bar{\theta}_1d\theta_1 \cdots \int d\bar{\theta}_Nd\theta_N \exp\bigg\{\frac{\varepsilon_0}{2} \sum_{i,j=1}^N \int^1_0 d\tau_k \int^1_0 d\tau_l J^{B,i}_{\mu_i\rho}(\tau_k)G_B(\tau_k-\tau_l)J^{B,j}_{\mu_j\rho}(\tau_l)\nonumber\\& -\frac{1}{2}\sum_{i,j=1}^N\int^1_0d\tau_k \int^1_0 d\tau_l J^{F,i}_{\mu_i\rho}(\tau_k)G_F(\tau_k-\tau_l)J^{F,j}_{\mu_j\rho}(\tau_l)\bigg\}\,, \ea where $\theta_i$ and $\bar{\theta}_i$ for $i=1,\ldots,N$ are independent Grassmann variables, and \ba G_B(\tau_k-\tau_l)= |\tau_k-\tau_l|-(\tau_k-\tau_l)^2\,,\,\,\, G_F(\tau_k-\tau_l)=\mathrm{sgn}(\tau_k-\tau_l)\,, \ea are the bosonic $(B)$ and fermionic $(F)$ worldline Green functions.

-The primary purpose of this appendix is to demonstrate that the Grassmann integrals in Eq.~\eqref{eq:langle_ijN_rangle} can be performed exactly for arbitrary $N$.
+The primary purpose of this appendix is to demonstrate that the Grassmann integrals in Eq.~\eqref{eq:langle_ijN_rangle} can be performed exactly for arbitrary $N$, see also \cite{Ahmadiniaz:2020wlm} for a recent discussion.
 This results in a novel universal expression for the $N$th rank vacuum polarization tensor in QED that can be evaluated employing only elementary integrals of polynomial functions of the $\tau_1,\ldots,\tau_N$ proper time points at which each photon is attached within the loop accounting for all possible $N!$ permutations in conventional perturbation theory.
 As an illustration, we will show that this expression can be employed to obtain the proof of Furry's theorem \cite{PhysRev.51.125} in the worldline formalism for general $N$.